 Debt and money advice

-To receive updates on homelessness prevention and financial inclusion related services, provision and changes linked to the Coronavirus / COVID-19 pandemic, please subscribe to the Active Inclusion Newcastle information update by emailing firstname.lastname@example.org
+To receive updates on homelessness prevention and financial inclusion related services please subscribe to the Active Inclusion Newcastle information update by emailing email@example.com

 Debt is a big problem in society and it can have serious consequences, so you should not ignore it.
 The earlier you get advice for your debt problems the better.
 However, don't worry - there are lots of organisations that can provide free debt advice and they are listed below.